CodeRedModding/CodeRed-Generator/README.md

 ### About

 This is a C++20 Unreal Engine 3 SDK generator that was originally based off the source of [TheFeckless's UE3 SDK Generator](https://www.unknowncheats.me/forum/unreal-engine-3-a/71911-thefeckless-ue3-sdk-generator.html).
-It has since grown into its own project which utilizes C++20, strings, filesystem, and modern file streams; along with converting legacy UE3 features to more modern and user friendly ones while still being compatible with UE3.
+It has since grown into its own project which utilizes C++20, strings, filesystem paths, and modern file streams; along with converting legacy UE3 features to more modern and user friendly ones while still being compatible with UE3.

 ### Features